alexcrownus/vreg/README.md

 ## Usage

-Download the tool from here for your OS platform and execute the command below:
+Download the tool from [here], extract for your OS platform and execute the command below:

 For macOS